kriten-io/kriten-docs/kriten_rbac.md

 We will demonstrate RBAC on "ansible-command" example, available in https://github.com/kriten-io/kriten-examples repo.
 This is a simple ansible playbook, which allows execution of show commands on a network devices or a group of devices in inventory.

-We will user root user to create the Runner and the Task as per "ansible-command" example.
+We will login as root user to create the Runner and the Task as per "ansible-command" example.
 Only root user will be able to run Jobs against configured Task.
-We would like to create a new user, i.e. "user01" and we want that user to be able to run "ansible-command" Task.
+We would like to create a new user, i.e. "user01" and we want that user to be able to run "ansible-command" Task, but not have access to read or modify Runner or Task itself.
 In example, $KRITEN_URL is set to the URL of your Kriten instance, eg. `export KRITEN_URL=http://kriten-community.kriten.io`.

 1. Login as root: